-The San Dong Noodle House is the place to go for Taiwanese dumplings and noodle soup, while the Tiger Den is a new ramen shop in Chinatown.
+The San Dong Noodle House is the place to go for Taiwanese dumplings and noodle soup, while Tiger Den is a great option for ramen.
 The Tiger Den also has more adventurous dishes, like grilled beef tongue or chicken gizzards.
-Other tasty Chinatown flavors include Banana Leaf for authentic Malaysian cuisine, Avesta Persian Grill for Persian and Middle Eastern, and London Sizzler Indian Bar and Grill for UK-style Indian fare.
+Other tasty Asiatown flavors include Banana Leaf for authentic Malaysian cuisine, Avesta Persian Grill for Persian and Middle Eastern, and London Sizzler Indian Bar and Grill for UK-style Indian fare.

-For more listings of restaurants in Chinatown, see our restaurant guide.
+For more listings of restaurants in Asiatown, see our restaurant guide.

-Asian Heritage Tours provide the chance sample aspects of authentic Chinese culture through the Chinese Community Center.
-Take a tea-tasting and herbalogy tour, a Chinese calligraphy tour, dim sum, Tai Chi, or a shopping tour.
-These heritage tours are available by appointment only, and can be different sizes of groups.
-These outings are taught by those who have extensive and personal knowledge on each of the topics.
-What better way to gain a greater understanding of Chinese culture and history?
+Asian Heritage Tours provide the chance to sample aspects of authentic Chinese culture through the Chinese Community Center.
+Take a tea-tasting and herbology tour, a Chinese calligraphy tour, dim sum, Tai Chi, or a shopping tour.
+These heritage tours are available by appointment only, and both bus and walking tours are available.
+Tours are taught by locals with extensive and personal knowledge on each topic.

-If you seen all there is to see in Chinatown, your feet and muscles may be sore.
-As luck would have it, Chinatown has the answer for that, too.
-Reflexology massages are becoming increasingly common in the area, and there are a few places to choose from when deciding on your massage.
-Reflexology is thousands of years old, and focuses on pressure points (mainly in the feet) to restore energy and blood flow throughout the body.
+If you’ve spent the day exploring Asiatown, your feet and muscles may be sore.
+As luck would have it, Asiatown has the answer for that, reflexology massages.
+Reflexology is thousands of years old and focuses on pressure points (mainly in the feet) to restore energy and blood flow throughout the body.
 Oasis Massage and Salon, Lucky Feet Houston, and Soul Inn Reflexology are all located off Bellaire Boulevard, and have reputations for good prices and strong masseuses.

-Many of Chinatown’s businesses accept cash only, so make sure you’re prepared before you take your trip.
+Many of Asiatown's businesses accept cash only, so make sure you’re prepared before your trip.